gmarr0/Detection-Lab/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Splunk a (SIEM)Security Information and Event Management software for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Sysmon a Windows system service and device driver to monitor and log system activity to the Windows event log.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps